NelsonBN/demo-dotnet-crud-efcore-sqlite/README.md

-# Demo - .NET With EF Core and SQLLite
+# Demo - .NET With EF Core and SQLite

 ## EF Core